-During fall 2018, Professor Wolfram Schlenker, Columbia University will give sessions to each class showing experiences on what does mean Climate change in the North Pole, in the desert, and in different parts of the world.
-Children will be invited to do the experiences in group, to observe what is happened and to propose solutions.
+During fall 2018, Professor Wolfram Schlenker from Columbia University taught classes on environmental and natural resource economics.
+His research interests include the economics of climate change, with a focus on the effects of changing weather conditions on agricultural output.
+He gave sessions to each first grade class that used science to show how climate change affects the North Pole, the desert, and different parts of the world.
+Children were invited to look at the effects in groups, to observe what has happened and to propose solutions.

-During Spring 209, the artist Katie Holten created the New York City Alphabet as a way to facilitate local engagement with nature and conversation and to increase ecological literacy and awareness of climate change.
-The NYC tree Alphabet assigns a drawing of a tree species to each letter of the Latin alphabet based on phonetics (for example, A= Ash, B=Birch, C= Crabapple).
-Holten’s drawing are based on NYV park’s existing planting lists as well as species that are to be planted as a result of New York’s changing climate.
+Artist Katie Holten created the New York City Alphabet as a way to facilitate local engagement with nature and conversation and to increase ecological literacy and awareness of climate change.
+The NYC Tree Alphabet assigns a drawing of a tree species to each letter of the Latin alphabet based on phonetics (for example, A= Ash, B=Birch, C= Crabapple).
+Holten’s drawing are based on the NYC Parks Department’s existing planting lists as well as species that are to be planted as a result of New York’s changing climate.

-The workshop lead by the artist is to use the alphabet and to “plant” (write), words, poems, or even short stories around the city using the alphabet, and a font will be available to freely download, allowing everyone to write a love letter to NYC, in trees.
+In spring 2019, a workshop led by the artist will use the alphabet to “plant” (write) words, poems, or even short stories around the city using the alphabet, and a font will be available to freely download, allowing everyone to write a love letter to NYC in trees.